frederikbehr/kmp_case/README.md

 - Windows
 - Android

 You will need the executable files to follow the installation guide.
+They can be found in the root of this repository in "executable_files"

 ### Installation